 As they enter the Copa through the downstairs entrance and the kitchen, a series of employees greet Henry warmly, many of whom are on the receiving end of a twenty.
 As Henry and Karen walk into the club’s main area, Henry is immediately acknowledged by the maitre d’ and a table is whisked “right in the front.”

 It’s all done in one shot, with one camera, a technique known as a tracking shot.
-It’s brilliant and if you’ve never noticed Scorsese’s particular skill in that scene before, you will now.
-That he adds “And Then He Kissed Me” by The Crystals to the scene is the proverbial cherry on top.
+It’s brilliant and if you’ve never noticed Scorsese’s cinematographer’s particular skill in that scene before, you will now.
+That Scorsese adds “And Then He Kissed Me” by The Crystals to the scene is the proverbial cherry on top.
 Salut!
-Our Classic Video…
+Our Classic Video is known as the “Copa shot”…

 Goodfellas earned six Academy Award nominations including Best Picture and one for Scorsese as Best Director.
 It scored only one win: Joe Pesci earned one for Best Supporting Actor.
 Dances With Wolves and Kevin Costner earned the Academy Awards for Best Picture and Best Director, respectively, that year among its seven win and 12 nominations.
 Go figure.